chairbender/gym-fantasy-football-auction/README.md

 Similarly, assuming player 45 is currently nominated at 22 dollars, the action of raising the bid to 25 dollars would be represented by the state at row 45 and column 23.

+Then, our action space is just one simple modification on top of this - we flatten the 2-d matrix into a list.

 # Observation Space